Nebraska Alcohol and Drug Use Statistics

 Medication-assisted treatment should not be the only strategy for fighting addiction.
 Recovery is rarely complete unless you address the mental and emotional aspects of addiction as well.
 Counseling and peer support will help you understand the causes of your addiction and teach you how to make positive changes to your behavior.

-Acamprosate: Methadone is the best-known medication for the treatment of opioid addiction.
+Methadone is the best-known medication for the handling of opioid addiction.
 It’s an FDA-approved opioid that satisfies your body’s need for opioids without giving you a euphoric high.
-You don’t need to increase your methadone dose the way many addicts find themselves increasing the dose of addictive opioids.

-Naltrexone for Alcohol or Opioid Addiction: Naltrexone is an FDA-approved medication that treats both opioid addiction and alcohol addiction.
+Naltrexone is an FDA-approved medication that treats both opioid addiction and alcohol addiction.
 Naltrexone blocks the euphoric effects of substances, so you no longer feel high when you consume them.
-The lack of pleasant effects from substances can make you less likely to crave them and, therefore, less likely to use them.
-You will need to speak to a doctor about getting a prescription for naltrexone.

-Acamprosate for Alcohol Use Disorder: Acamprosate is a medication that you can take long-term to minimize the craving for alcohol.6 Without a desire to consume alcohol, you are much less likely to revert to addictive behaviors.
-The effects wear off if you stop taking acamprosate, and you may relapse without the medication.
-A doctor can work with you to decide if this is the right medication for you.
+Acamprosate is a medication that you can take long-term to minimize the craving for alcohol.6 Without a desire to consume alcohol, you are much less likely to revert to addictive behaviors.

-If you are considering relocating to attend drug or alcohol rehab in Nebraska, there are several aspects to consider, such as:
+If you are considering relocating to attend alcohol or drug rehab in Nebraska, there are several aspects to consider, such as:

-- Moving there will take you closer to friends or family
+- Moving to the state will take you closer to friends or family

 - Your insurance company will pay for treatment in Nebraska